 When I’m sick, I get a lot of reading done between naps.
 I was catching up with you guys when I read “Frugal Decorating At Our Little Red House”.

-As you know, I don’t prefer a tree but Clay does and I admit two things…. he did a great job of not uglying up my house with it, in fact, it’s beautiful and I have warm memories of my childhood traditionally celebrated christmases.
+As you know, I don’t prefer to have a Christmas tree in my home but Clay does and I admit two things…. he did a great job of not uglying up my house with it.
+In fact, it’s beautiful and I have warm memories of my childhood traditionally celebrated christmases.

 We moved constantly, from city to city, state to state, my stepdad chasing work and a chance to provide for his family.
 We’d find ourselves living in a one room motel kitchenette, 2-3 weeks from a payday with nothing but rice, onions and tomato sauce, given to mom on credit from the local grocery.
 Mom would fill our bellies with rice with sugar for breakfast and Spanish rice at night…every day.